meltuhamy/native-calls/README.md

 ## WebIDL

 The project uses WebIDL to define interfaces.
 The WebIDL is compiled into C++ and JavaScript stubs.
 Implementation details are in the [idl_parser directory](https://github.com/meltuhamy/native-calls/tree/master/idl_parser).

+## Docs

+You can read some design docs in the [docs folder](https://github.com/meltuhamy/native-calls/tree/master/docs).

+The full project report (in progress) is written in TeX and is found in the [report folder](https://github.com/meltuhamy/native-calls/tree/master/report).